fabric8io/fabric8/docs/faqKubernetes.md

 ### Kubernetes Questions

-#### What is a microservice in Kubernetes?
+#### What is a Microservice in Kubernetes?

-Note that the term [microservice](http://martinfowler.com/articles/microservices.html) and [Kubernetes Services](services.html) they are quite different things.
+Note that the term [Microservice](http://martinfowler.com/articles/Microservices.html) and [Kubernetes Services](services.html) they are quite different things.

-Implementing a microservice on Kubernetes typically comprises of:
+Implementing a Microservice on Kubernetes typically comprises of:

-* a [Pod](pods.html) containing the code and configuration of the microservice
+* a [Pod](pods.html) containing the code and configuration of the Microservice
-* a [Replication Controller](replicationControllers.html) to scale the microservice and keep it running in case of hardware or software failure (including liveness checks to kill dead or hung containers)
+* a [Replication Controller](replicationControllers.html) to scale the Microservice and keep it running in case of hardware or software failure (including liveness checks to kill dead or hung containers)
 * a [Kubernetes Services](services.html) to expose the pods as a network host and port which may well also be [exposed externally](services.html#exposing-services-externally)

 In terms of Kubernetes JSON resources; a micro service is a Replication Controller and Service metadata.